leoadberg/EECS106A_Project/docs/README.md

 ### What design criteria must your project meet?
 What is the desired functionality?

 RAWB's desired functionality is to make lifting the tray as easy and intuitive as possible while keeping the contents of the tray stable.
 When designing RAWB, our criteria were that it has to take relatively minute sensor inputs and output perfectly chosen actions to keep the tray and its contents steady.
 Due to the constantly changing human input, the robot will have to do this hundreds of times per second.
+Most important is that the human in the system feels the robot is acting in a helpful, intuitive manner.

+In terms of hardware design, we wanted to make our end effectors modular and easy to attach/detach from the robot in order to test different control approaches and iterate on design.
+We required all end effectors to have some degree of underactuation in order to make interaction with the robot more natural, as well as protect the end effectors themselves; the low-cost materials available to us lacked the ability to withstand large forces and moments in some directions.

 ### Describe the design you chose.

+Our design can be split into sensing, actuation, and control.

+The chosen sensing architecture consists of a force sensor and camera, as well as state feedback from the robot.
+We required a 6-DOF robotic arm to perform the actuation--we chose the Universal Robotics 5e (UR5e) robotic arm for this purpose (more on this decison below).
+On the student-designed side, we settled on a non-rigid chain attachment for coupling to the tray, as well as a more rigid C-shaped end effector.
-Our design consists of a force sensor and camera for sensing the world, a non-rigid chain attachment for coupling to the tray, and a cascade of PID controllers from high to low level to actuate the robot.
+For control design, we chose a cascade of PID controllers from high- to low-level to actuate the robot.
+For pictures and diagrams, see the Implementation section below.

 ### What design choices did you make when you formulated your design?
 What trade-offs did you have to make?

-There are a few high-level elements that make up the system design.
-The sensors we used, the tray's attachment to the robot arm, and the underlying control software were all components of the design that needed to be chosen.

 We settled on using both AR tag input from a USB camera and the force sensor on the end effector of the robot for sensor input.
 The force sensor allows us to detect forces from the hand in axes that are rigidly attached to the robot and thus wouldn't be detectable by viewing the system.
 The AR tags allow us to detect motion of the tray in axes that are not rigidly attached to the robot and thus can't easily be detected by the force sensor.

+We briefly considered more advanced computer vision, but it was decided that the focus of our project was the control and human-robot interaction component, not object detection/pose estimation.
+That being said, it is definitely possible to remove the AR tags and use a more complex CV stack.
+We also weighed the compute time and power required for some image processing; as seen in the Implementation section, image processing and the camera framerate put significant limitations on our control design.

+When choosing the arm, we prioritized both access to hardware as well as the reliability/capability of the hardware.
+PhD student Tony Zheng, working in Professor Francesco Borelli's Model Predictive Control (MPC) lab, was generous enough to offer us access to a <a href="https://www.universal-robots.com/products/ur5-robot/">UR5e 6-DOF arm</a> there.
+We also considered using the Baxters or Sawyers in lab, but decided that the benefits of familiarity would be outweighed by the constant hardware issues and having to compete for robot time with other groups.
+This proved to be a good decision, as we were able to work with our hardware for entire days leading up to the presentation date, with little setup or teardown.
+The UR5e is specifically designed to be a cobot, with safety features like automatic shutdown on high joint loads to prevent it from harming humans or itself.

-We built two attachments from the tray to the robot: a rigid clamp that constrains the tray in every axis but pitch, and a loose chain attachment that lets the tray move freely.
+For interacting with the environment, we built two attachments from the tray to the robot: a rigid clamp that constrains the tray in every axis but pitch, and a loose chain attachment that lets the tray move freely.
 The implementation of these attachments in described later, but each has benefits and drawbacks with respect to the rest of the design choices we made.
 Both attachments worked, but we settled on the chain attachment for most of our tests because the freedom it allows the human is nicer and more realistic in a real-world use case.

 The robot's control systems were an interesting problem.
 The UR5e arm takes in joint angles and uses a proprietary low-level PID controller to move the arm to those angles as fast as it can.
 We designed a basic higher level controller to keep the arm's motion slow, smooth, and bounded within a certain region.
 On top of that, we have a high level PID controller that takes in sensor inputs and outputs a desired correction velocity.